Cleaning Effectively for a Healthy School Environment

 State and Local Entities

-- The Product Review Database by the Los Angeles (California) Unified School District offers a searchable database of over 6,000 products evaluated by the district's Office of Environmental Health and Safety to determine their suitability for use in and around Los Angeles schools.
+- Chemical Product Evaluation Program by the Los Angeles (California) Unified School District offers a searchable database of over 6,000 products evaluated by the district's Office of Environmental Health and Safety to determine their suitability for use in and around Los Angeles schools.

-- New York's Green Cleaning Program by the New York State Office of General Services presents best practices and a list of approved green cleaning products.
+- Green Cleaning Program by the New York State Office of General Services presents best practices and a list of approved green cleaning products.
 A toolkit also describes five steps to a green cleaning program as well as online training courses and customizable documents and templates.